This article outline options and process for terminating a commercial lease.

 If you have abandoned the premises, or have been deemed to have abandoned the premises, the Landlord will also have rights relating to the goods left stored in the premises.
-See our previous article: What to do with goods abandoned by a tenant in a retail or commercial premises for more information.
+See our related article: What must a landlord of a commercial or retail premises do when a tenant has abandoned goods as a consequence of COVID-19? for more information.

 For more information relating to leasing a business premises, refer to Business Victoria.

 For assistance on terminating a lease, or if you have any queries regarding commercial leases generally, please contact us and it would be our pleasure to assist.
 Contact Andre Ong, an Accredited Specialist in Property Law, on 8561 3317 or alternatively fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.